Exohayvan/atsuko/README.md

 Astuko is a Discord bot designed with a focus on extensibility and reliability.
 Built using Python and leveraging a dynamic cog system for modularity, it enables easy addition of new features by creating new Python files in the `commands` directory.
 The bot includes a custom help interface and various commands, which can be found [Here](https://github.com/Exohayvan/atsuko/blob/main/commands/README.md).

 The reliability of Astuko is maintained by the `Watcher.py` script, which continuously monitors the bot process.
-If the process exits with a specific exit code (42), it restarts the bot, ensuring it remains operational.
+If the process exits, it restarts the bot, ensuring it remains operational.

 ## Collaborate and Customize